-In the fourth quarter of 2022, non-interest rate conditions for retail loans did not change significantly.
-According to the data available to the National Bank, in the fourth quarter of 2022 compared to the previous quarter, loan maturity for the loans denominated in euro decreased slightly.
+In the first quarter of 2023, non-interest rate conditions for retail loans tightened slightly.
+According to the data available to the National Bank, in the first quarter of 2023 compared to the previous quarter, loan maturity for the mortgage loans denominated in national and foreign currency decreased slightly.
 While loan-to-value (LTV) and payment-to-income (PTI) ratios did not change significantly.
-Overall lending conditions did not change significantly (see Figure 7-8).
+Overall lending conditions have tightened slightly (see Figure 7-8).